jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_worksheet_set_row_height_pixels.rs - Demonstrates setting the height
   for a row in Excel.

+* doc_worksheet_write_array_formula.rs - Demonstrates writing an array
+  formulas with formatting to a worksheet.

+* doc_worksheet_write_array_formula_only.rs - Demonstrates writing an array
+  formulas to a worksheet.

 * doc_worksheet_write_blank.rs - Demonstrates writing a blank cell with
   formatting, i.e., a cell that has no data but does have formatting.

+* doc_worksheet_write_boolean.rs - Demonstrates writing formatted boolean
+  values to a worksheet.

+* doc_worksheet_write_boolean_only.rs - Demonstrates writing boolean values
+  to a worksheet.

 * doc_worksheet_write_date.rs - Demonstrates writing formatted dates in an
   Excel worksheet.

 * doc_worksheet_write_datetime.rs - Demonstrates writing formatted
   datetimes in an Excel worksheet.

+* doc_worksheet_write_dynamic_array_formula.rs - Demonstrates a static
+  function which generally returns one value turned into a dynamic array function which returns a range of values.

+* doc_worksheet_write_dynamic_array_formula_only.rs - Demonstrates a static
+  function which generally returns one value turned into a dynamic array function which returns a range of values.

 * doc_worksheet_write_formula.rs - Demonstrates writing formulas with
   formatting to a worksheet.